msoute/vertx-deploy-tools/README.md

         <type>zip</type>
     </dependency>

 These artifacts will be unpacked to the location specified in artifact_context.xml (See appendix creating an artifact).
-Always after config artifacts and before modules identified by classifier site
+Always after config artifacts and before applications identified by classifier site

 ## Maven Plugin Configuration